About The Tiger in India

 The tiger usually marks its prey before stalking and charging on it.
 This he does by sitting still well hidden in a bush, behind a tree or in grass.
 The animal has incredible ability to remain unseen even at a short distance.
 This is the moment the animal marks it's prey to make a kill.
 The attack is highly focused and the prey is usually charged from a short distance.

-For smaller size animals like the spotted deer, the big cat strikes at the cervical vertebrae and then pierces the canine to rupture the jugular artery.
+For smaller size animals like the spotted deer, the big cat strikes at the cervical vertebrae and then pierces the canine in the neck to rupture the jugular artery.
 For larger animals like the bison the tiger strikes at the hind legs to rupture the veins and let the animal bleed to death.
+Large powerful tigers do strike at the neck region and rupture the arteries and hold on till the animal dies.

 Some times the tigress half kills a small mammal and leaves it to the cubs to finish.
 This is her way of teaching the growing cubs to hunt.
 Breeding females with grown up cubs hunt in unison.
 Hunting along with the mother is a learning process for growing cubs.